-The 12-hour graduate certificate in International Children, Youth, and Families is intended for currently admitted graduate students in any University of Tennessee program wishing to develop knowledge and skills necessary for studying and working with children, youth, or families from diverse cultural backgrounds internationally and in the U.S. Certificate candidates must currently be admitted to a graduate program at the university or hold a terminal degree and be admitted to the graduate school.
+The 12-hour graduate certificate in International Children, Youth, and Families is intended for current graduate students in any University of Tennessee program wishing to develop knowledge and skills necessary for studying and working with children, youth, or families from diverse cultural backgrounds internationally and in the U.S. Certificate candidates must currently be admitted to a graduate program at the university or hold a terminal degree and be admitted to the graduate school.
 Course work for the certificate must be completed at the University of Tennessee within a five-year period.
 A minimum 3.5 GPA must be earned in all certificate courses.
-All courses must be selected from the list below.
+All courses must be selected from the list of course offerings below.
 Other courses may, where appropriate, be substituted for the courses listed below with the permission of the program coordinator.

 Advanced exploration of cross-cultural and international research and theory on children, youth, and families, focusing on variations of experience within and between cultural and national contexts.